Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-71-sticks-and-stones.md

 The raids went on all day, and Uriigo personally took part in as many as he could.
 He wasn’t as…*endless* as the Straightshield Judge-Fathers or the Stoneback Enforcers, but it was important he give his all.
 By nightfall, he’d abandoned standing on two-paw entirely, he was just too exhausted.

-That left just the final brief-out with the nameless Judge-Father---all Judge-Fathers were nameless while on duty---who served as on-scene commander.
+That left just the final brief-out with the nameless Judge-Father - all Judge-Fathers were nameless while on duty - who served as on-scene commander.
 He was *really* the one who held Uriigo’s fate in his sturdy paws.
 They both knew it, too.

 ...It really was damn near impossible to tell them apart.
 They all *smelled* the same.
 The perfect fuckin’ bastard didn’t even have the good manners to look tired, either.